pagekit/docs/configuration.md

 Usable in `theme.php` only:

 - `positions`: As we've seen before, you can define positions that you can publish widgets in.
 Note that this only defines the position.
 Your theme views have to take care of the rendering.
-(See chapter about [theming](themes.md))
+See the chapter about [theming](themes.md)) for more information.

   ```php
   return array(